 What?!
 It is a lot to consider and a lot that you don’t need to stress about while planning your wedding day.
 Hey, you might not care about any of this.
 You may be indifferent about the weather on your wedding day, but if you have read this far, you probably care at least a little!

 Always check your source and make sure you know from whom you are getting data.
 Read the “about” sections of webpages.
-Many free weather calculator websites were not even created by meteorologists!
+Many free weather calculator websites were not even created by meteorologists.
+They are simple clickbait money grabs that prey on your needs.
 As you wouldn’t consult with a meteorologist to build a bridge, why would you consult with an engineer to get the weather?
 Choose a source like NOAA, that has clear meteorological or climatological credentials.

 The bottom line is this.
 One thing that bloggers nail is that you should ALWAYS have an indoor backup plan when it comes to weather.
-Yet, they are wrong in saying that you shouldn’t worry about it.
-You should most definitely consider it when planning of one of the biggest and most expensive decisions of your life!
+Yet, they are wrong in downplaying it as a planning item.
+You should most definitely consider it when making of one of the biggest and most expensive decisions of your life!
 Meteorology has evolved.
 There is enough data available to know probabilities for certain weather variables years in advance.

 Have a Backup Plan